James J. Barry Jr.

 James J. Barry Jr. (born November 5, 1946) is an American Republican politician from New Jersey.
 He is former member of the New Jersey General Assembly and former Director of the New Jersey Division of Consumer Affairs under Governor of New Jersey Thomas Kean.

 Early life and education

 Barry was born in Orange, New Jersey.
-He spent the bulk of his childhood growing up at Mount Kemble Lake in New Vernon and attended Harding Township School through 8th grade.
+He spent the bulk of his childhood growing up at Mount Kemble Lake in the New Vernon section of Harding Township, New Jersey, and attended Harding Township School through eighth grade.
 Graduating in 1960, he moved on to Morristown High School, where he graduated in 1964.

 In 1964, Barry left New Jersey for Kansas City, Missouri to enter Park College (now Park University), in Parkville, Missouri, where he would later be awarded the "Distinguished Alumni Award".
 He graduated in 1969 with a BA in Sociology.

 Government service

 Following graduation from college, Barry established the ROBO Car Wash (Morris County Car Wash) in Morristown, New Jersey and Caswell-Massey of Morristown.
 In 1973, he ran unsuccessfully for the Republican nomination to the State Assembly.
 Two years later, he won election to the state legislature with the slogan "A Businessman's Approach to Lawmaking."
 In 1975 he was elected to the General Assembly representing New Jersey's 23rd Legislative District.
 Barry won re-election to four consecutive terms in office before accepting a gubernatorial appointment in 1982 from the newly elected Governor Thomas Kean to the post of Director of Consumer Affairs, a position previously held by Millicent Fenwick.
 He served throughout the Kean administration's two terms at which point he left government service and moved to the private sector.

 While in the State Assembly, Barry served on the Appropriations Committee, the Joint Appropriations Committee, the Agriculture and Environment Committee and several special committees.

 As New Jersey's Director of Consumer Affairs, Barry's accomplishments included implementation of the Automobile Lemon Law and the Plain Language Law, restructuring the Bureau of Securities, winning more than six million dollars for New Jersey consumers in a defective transmission case and the establishment of an auto repair fraud unit.
 He served a term as President of the National Association of Consumer Agency Administrators and President of the National Coalition for Consumer Education.